-Palisades Collections has a history of unscrupulous debt collection practices, which means it’s up to you as a consumer to get the facts and then take appropriate action.
+They have a history of unscrupulous debt collection practices, which means it’s up to you as a consumer to get the facts and then take appropriate action.

 Table of Contents

-- 2 The Truth about Palisades Collections
+- 2 The Truth about Palisades Collection LLC

-- 6 Get Palisades Collections removed from your credit report now!
+- 6 Get Palisades collections removed from your credit report now!

-Palisades Collections is most often associated with unpaid AT&T wireless accounts, though they may also buy other types of unsecured debt such as credit cards.
+Palisades is most often associated with unpaid AT&T wireless accounts, though they may also buy other types of unsecured debt such as credit cards.

 This is particularly true when the debt is past the statute of limitations (also called time-barred debt) but still within the reporting limit.
 When this occurs, debt collectors can’t legally sue you to obtain payment, but the debt can still be listed on your credit reports – which means it’s still damaging your ability to get the credit you deserve.

-The Truth about Palisades Collections
+The Truth about Palisades Collection LLC

 These violations include suing people and not properly serving the papers necessary, as well as continuing to pursue debt collection from people who did not owe any money at all.

-Many people are never notified of the lawsuits against them so they don’t show up for court which results in a default judgment on your credit report.
+Many people are never notified of the lawsuits against them so they don’t show up for court which results in a default judgment.